 If shelters and bunkers are properly constructed with appropriate collective protection equipment, they can serve as protection against chemical and biological agents.

+For individual and crew-served weapons fighting and protective position construction, hand tools are available.
+The individual soldier carries an entrenching tool and has access to picks, shovels, machetes, and hand carpentry tools for use in individual excavation and vertical construction work.
 Earthmoving equipment and explosives are used for excavating protective positions for vehicles and supplies.
 Earthmoving equipment, including backhoes, bulldozers, and bucket loaders, are usually used for larger or more rapid excavation when the situation permits.
 Usually, these machines cannot dig out the exact shape desired or dig the amount of earth necessary.
 The excavation is usually then completed by hand.
-Descriptions and capabilities of US survivability equipment are given in appendix A.
+Descriptions and capabilities of US survivability equipment are given in appendix A. Methods of construction include sandbagging, explosive excavation, and excavation revetments.
+Walls of fighting and protective positions are built of sandbags in much the same way bricks are used.
+Sandbags are also useful for retaining wall revetments as shown on the right. |

 The sandbag is made of an acrylic fabric and is rot and weather resistant.
 Under all climatic conditions, the bag has a life of at least 2 years with no visible deterioration.
 (Some older-style cotton bags deteriorate much sooner.)
 The useful life of sandbags is prolonged by filling them with a mixture of dry earth and portland cement, normally in the ratio of 1 part of cement to 10 parts of dry earth.
 The cement sets as the bags take on moisture.
 A 1:6 ratio is used for sand-gravel mixtures.
 As an alternative, filled bags are dipped in a cement-water slurry.
 Each sandbag is then pounded with a flat object, such as a 2 by 4, to make the retaining wall more stable.